Davodii/Notes/Hills Road/4. Archives/Mechanics Prep Work.md

 `Velocity = displacement / time`

 ## Adding Vectors
 When adding vectors, create a triangle (there can be multiple vectors which create other polygons but triangles are the most common).
-You can then use [[Regular Functions#Pythagoras' theorem]] to calculate the resultant vector.
+You can then use [[Commonly Used Maths Stuff#Pythagoras' theorem]] to calculate the resultant vector.
 In questions that ask for drawing the diagram, the vectors should first be turned to a relative value, e.g `1500N` -> `2.5cm` where `1cm` represents `600N`.

 ## Subtracting Vectors